valantic/ember-template/README.md

 We can apply [Ember Fastboot][] to render the HTML pages including all components and dynamic parts.

 The script _scrape.sh_ will apply _wget_ to go through a predefined list of URLS and copy the HTML into the _./scrape-dist_ folder.

 Steps to render the Ember application to re-usable HTML files:

-1. Make sure to have *wget* installed on your local OSX machine.
+1. Make sure to have *wget* installed on your OSX machine.
 Check the [Homebrew][] documentation on how to do this.
-1. Install Ember fastboot: ``$ember install ember-cli-fastboot``
+2. Install Ember fastboot: ``$ember install ember-cli-fastboot``
-2. Start Ember Fastboot server: ``$ember fastboot --environment=production --serve-assets``
+3. Start Ember Fastboot server: ``$ember fastboot --environment=production --serve-assets``
+4. Add the Ember application routes to go through which need to be rendered to HTML.
-3. Open another command console (within the project folder) and run ``$sh ./scrape.sh``
+5. Open another command console (within the project folder) and run ``$sh ./scrape.sh``
-4. Check for a static copy of the site in the folder _./scrape-dist_
+6. Check for a static copy of the site in the folder _./scrape-dist_

 Make sure to give the _scrape.sh_ file executable rights first: